mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

     * The process for upgrading to the next version of Mendix for Private Cloud has been completely automated.
 Instead of a manual process using a Bash terminal, an upgrade can be done with a click of the mouse.
     * It's now possible to install or upgrade to a specific version of Mendix Operator (1.9.0 and later).
 Previously, it was only possible to install the latest version of the Operator.
 * We have added reporting of the **Storage Provisioner Version** to the Private Cloud Portal.
-* We have added dedicated sections to configure scheduled events and app constants when using the Operator in standalone mode.
+* We have added dedicated sections to configure scheduled events and app constants when using the Operator in stand-alone mode.

 To upgrade an existing installation of Private Cloud to this version, follow the [Upgrade instructions](/developerportal/deploy/private-cloud-upgrade-guide/).